 My letter was ignored, my symptoms were ignored and my protests ignored.
 I was sent home, only to be sent back to hospital again by my doctor who had to telephone to get me seen.

 Delays, delays and even more delays! (a typical scenario of developing ces) though eventually I underwent a decompression.
 I spent about five days in hospital, counting myself very lucky indeed to be able to leave on my own two legs.
 There are many people with CES who struggle to walk and rely on wheelchairs.

 I left hospital doubly incontinent, with a weaker left leg and complete saddle numbness, a weak sphincter, sexual dysfunction, constant nerve pain and the feeling of a giant telegraph pole rammed up my backside!

 In the years since I have made little improvement, the greatest really being able to urinate myself at about six months post op.
 I have however managed to deal with bladder and bowels, realise my physical limitations although I am still struggling to come to terms with the changes to my sexual function.

 It has got easier to deal with but I would not wish to relive those early months for anything, nor would I wish it on my worst enemy.

 My own experience taught me how little is really known about Cauda Equina Syndrome.
 Nobody has ever heard of it unless they or a friend has been affected, and few medical professionals really know all the facts, including being aware of the important red flags.

-For me the important message is that if people are aware of the red flag symptoms, patients and healthcare professionals, then permanent neurological injury can be avoided.
-Ignorance is not an excuse for lifelong disability.
+For me the most important message is that if people are aware of the red flag symptoms, patients and healthcare professionals, then permanent neurological injury can be avoided.
+Ignorance or apathy is not an excuse for lifelong disability.